Cognitive State Inference from VR Motion via Motion Foundation Model: Method

 \subsection{Participants and Ethics}

-We recruited 26 participants mainly from our university to take part in the experiment, and data collected from 2 of them were discarded due to data quality and completeness.
-The remaining 24 participants is consisting of 10 females, 11 males and 1 non-binary.
+We recruited 26 participants from our university to take part in the experiment.
+Data collected from 2 of them were discarded due to data quality and completeness issues.
+The remaining 24 participants consist of 10 females, 11 males, and 1 non-binary.
 They were university students or graduated students, aged 20-28 (M=23.8, SD=2.81).
-Among them, 3 individuals (12.5\%) use VR devices more than once a week, 15 individuals (62.5\%) have experienced VR devices before but are not frequent users, while 6 individuals (25.0\%) have no prior experiences with VR devices.
+Among them, 3 individuals (12.5\%) used VR devices more than once a week, 15 (62.5\%) had prior VR experience but were not frequent users, and 6 (25.0\%) had no prior VR experience.

 All participants read and signed an IRB-approved consent form.
 A within-subject design was used, and all participants underwent the same experimental conditions.